 You want to be on this list if your end-customers are looking for content marketing services.

 Just like Clutch, Capterra is a site that is built as a directory for software business listings and reviews.
 Capterra is a great lead generator for many of our B2B clients.
 Especially in the software space, users are often unaware of the exact solution they are looking for.
-Capterra makes this easier with an easy search feature.
+Capterra makes this more comfortable with a natural search feature.

-Essentially getting your brand listed on Capterra is like ranking on a mini SERP in itself.
-Which is great because Capterra ranks for multiple different services – for each of which it has a unique directory.
+getting your brand listed on Capterra is like ranking on a mini SERP in itself, which is excellent because Capterra ranks for multiple different services – for each of which it has a unique directory.

-Long story short – if you are targeting any of the keyword above, you want to be listed on Capterra.
+Long story short – if you are targeting any of the keywords above, you want to be listed on Capterra.
 Odds are they’re already ranking number one for it.

 If possible – get your product listed on the featured apps as well – this is where the bulk of clicks and conversions occur.